 O’Keeffe expressed the excitement she derived from music, bones and stones in paint.
 When the artist lost much of her peripheral vision to macular degeneration in her eighties, she experimented with video and revisited her earlier passion for sculpting.
 See a powerful spiral shaped O’Keeffe sculpture here.

-As artists and writers we have the fabulous fortune of having this cranium crammed with images and ideas that can soulfully steer us through our entire life.
+As artists and writers we have the fabulous fortune of having this cranium crammed with the exact kind of interest O’Keeffe spoke of.
+As creatives, we all possess brains brimming with images and ideas that can soulfully steer us through our entire life.

 And as artists, (unlike many poor normal people), we are crazy and brave enough to follow our soul’s whispered voice.